threefoldfoundation/info_threefold_pub/wiki/tokens/token_overview.md

   - Sponsor projects to the benefit of the ThreeFold Companies
   - Education, Digital twin, ...
   - None of these tokens have entered the market yet.
-  - Planning H2 2021 for a maximum of 25 million TFT.
-See TGP.
-  - First 20 million TFT, will not be sold below $0.1 and only through market maker.
-  - Grants needs approval from Wisdom_Council.
+  - Grants needs approval from DAO in TFGrid 3.0.
 - 5% for community & promotion effort
   - This will be used very wisely to promote the growth of the grid.
-  - Budget needs approval from Wisdom_Council.
+  - Budget needs approval from Wisdom_Council and/or DAO.
   - Large majority part of vesting pool.
 - 4% for liquidity pool & ecosystem contributions
   - Tokens needed to grow on the exchange.
   - Tokens needed for ecosystem to let the tokens increase in value.
-  - budget needs approval from Wisdom_Council.
+  - budget needs approval from Wisdom_Council and/or DAO.
 - 7% for Technology Acquisition + Starting Team (40 people)
   - Original ThreeFold Cloud product (opensource)
   - Team who was working on this cloud project
 - 6% for contributors, founders & team
   - Part of vesting pool
-  - Distribution needs approval from Wisdom_Council
+  - Distribution needs approval from Wisdom_Council and/or DAO.

 > for Detailed Info see: [Stats Token Overview, info from TFT blockchain](stats_token_overview)